becauro/becauro/README.md

 -->

 - 🔭 I’m currently studying Node.js by private projects.
-- 🌱 I1d like help people and learning news things.
+- 🌱 I'd like help people and learning news things.
 - 👯 I’m looking to collaborate on Open-source projects.
 - 💬 Ask me about JS, Redux, React.